How Does Ohio's Financial Responsibility (FR) Law Work?

 The letter that you received requesting proof of insurance coverage is required by Ohio law.
 This statutory requirement is known as the "Random Selection Program."
 The Random Selection Program is administered by a subsidiary office of the Bureau of Motor Vehicles located in Hudson, Ohio.
 Therefore, for this program only, correspondence should be addressed to: BMV Insurance Processing Center, P.O.
 Box 209, Hudson, OH 44236-0209.
 The phone number for questions is 1-877-315-6605.Back to TopWhat paperwork do I need to prove my Financial Responsibility?

-Yes, if it is early enough in the day for you to make it to a BMV Reinstatement Office with all of your requirements.Back to TopWhy are your rates so low?
+Yes, if it is early enough in the day for you to make it to a local BMV Office with all of your requirements.Back to TopWhy are your rates so low?

 WE DO NOT CHARGE ADDITIONAL FEES!

-SR22 OHIO is the internet division of Silverman Insurance Agency, Inc. dba Accurate Insurance Agency located in Cleveland Heights, Ohio.
+SR22 OHIO is the internet division of Silverman Insurance Agency, Inc. dba Accurate Insurance Agency located just east of Cleveland, Ohio.
 Our Ohio Department of Insurance License Number is 24403.
-We are independent insurance agents, which means that we represent a number of top-rated insurance companies.
-We have specialized in SR22 Insurance Coverage in Ohio for over 35 years.
+We are Independent Insurance Agents, which means that we represent a number of top-rated insurance companies.
+We have specialized in SR22 Insurance Coverage in Ohio for over 40 years.
 Back to Top